51Degrees/specifications/pipeline-specification/features/resource-cleanup.md

 Flow Data instances that reference disposed Pipeline instances and would fail if processed.

-Ideally, a helpful error message should be thrown in this scenario.
+Ideally, a helpful error message could be thrown in this scenario.